VoliJS/NestedReact/examples/todomvc/readme.md

 It's works faster than any generic PureRenderMixin because we dynamically compile `shouldComponentUpdate` functions with _loops unrolled_, taking props list from component's `propTypes` (loops through hashes are very expensive, as well as `Object.keys` call).

+Why it's better than just deal with immutable data?
+Because we can have circular references, and premanent references to objects in data layer with no problems.
+Have a reference?
+Pass it around, no problem.

 ### What does `editing : ToDo.from( '^props.todos' )` from `todolist.jsx` mean?

 This is NestedTypes type annotation, which literally means "`editing` is the model of `ToDo` type which is taken from